Etsy is undoubtedly the best marketplace for independent sellers, freelance artists and artisans who want…

 What skills does an Etsy seller need?

-- product creation and/or product selection
+- product creation

 - descriptive writing